per1234/EEPROMallocation/README.md

 **`EEPROMallocation.setRange(startAddress[, endAddress])`** - Set the range of EEPROM addresses that can be allocated.
 - Parameter: **startAddress** - The first address of the EEPROM range available for allocation.
 The initial value is 0.
   - Type: unsigned int
 - Parameter(optional): **endAddress** - The last address of the EEPROM range available for allocation.
-The default value is the last EEPROM address(AVR only).
-The initial value is the last EEPROM address for AVR or 511 otherwise.
+The default value is the last EEPROM address(if `E2END` is defined).
+The initial value is the last EEPROM address if `E2END` is defined or 511 otherwise.
   - Type: unsigned int
 - Returns: `true` = success, `false` = invalid range
   - Type: boolean